Hostel Essentials Packing List 2026: 35 Must-Have Items

 Sarong

 The ultimate travel accessory for women, a sarong offers multiple uses.
-That’s why I recommend adding it to your hostel essentials list.
+That’s why I recommend adding it to your hostel packing list.

 Originally known as beach apparel, a sarong can offer much-needed privacy at the hostel and while traveling just about anywhere.